In this article, we will discuss how to buy headphones and earphones.

 This guide will discuss the different types of things that one should be aware of when buying headphones.

 So without further ado, here are the 25 questions that you should ask yourself before buying headphones.

-This basically needs you to decide weather you want small earphones, or large earphones or earbuds, so essentially to decide between small and compact or large and attention grabbing ?
+This basically needs you to decide whether you want small earphones, or large earphones or earbuds, so essentially to decide between small and compact or large and attention-grabbing?

 Below is where we dissect the types of headphones in a little more detail.

 2. What type of headphones do you want?